polvora/Announcer/README.md

 > * More detailed information on error messages.
 > * Added sm\_announce as an alias for sm\_an.
 > * Long profile names are now displayed correctly on the announcements description.

+> [08/05/2015] v1.3

+> * More detailed response phrases.
+> * Added map name and connect command to the announcement description.